VFA-106: Squadron insignia and nickname

-The squadron’s insignia was approved by Chief of Naval Operations on May 26, 1982, and was similar to one used by VA-106 from April 1952 until disestablishment on November 7, 1969.
+The squadron’s insignia was approved by Chief of Naval Operations on 26 May 1982, and was similar to one used by VA-106 from April 1952 until disestablishment on 7 November 1969.

 Airshow TAC DEMO team

 VFA-106 are also well known for the airshow TAC DEMO Team.
 The team flies the F/A-18C and F/A-18F to show sites in the eastern United States.
 Instructors of the squadron fly the aircraft, and serve on a year schedule.
 The team demonstrates maneuvers used in training and combat flights.
 VFA-122 takes the western part of the United States for demonstrations.
 Typically two F/A-18s are sent to the show site, one being the demonstration aircraft and the other being a spare in case the demo jet suffered a mechanical problem.
 The F/A-18F is often sent to air shows already featuring the US Navy's Blue Angels, while the F/A-18C, often referred to as the "Legacy Hornet" is usually featured at shows headlined by the USAF Thunderbirds.
-On April 1, 2013 the VFA-106 single ship demonstration teams schedule was canceled for the remainder of the year as a result of sequestration in Congress that cut US Military participation at all air shows around the country and it was not approved to return to the air show circuit in the 2014 season.
-On September 20 and 21, 2014, the F/A-18C and F/A-18F flew full tactical demonstrations both days of the NAS Oceana airshow marking the first time since 2012 that US Navy F/A-18s were displayed to the public.
+On 1 April 2013 the VFA-106 single ship demonstration teams schedule was canceled for the remainder of the year as a result of sequestration in Congress that cut US Military participation at all air shows around the country and it was not approved to return to the air show circuit in the 2014 season.
+On 20 and 21 September 2014, the F/A-18C and F/A-18F flew full tactical demonstrations both days of the NAS Oceana airshow marking the first time since 2012 that US Navy F/A-18s were displayed to the public.
 In early 2015 it was decided that VFA-106 would be participating in air shows once again, but in a more limited capacity with an estimated 20 demonstrations to only be flown at civilian show sites (with the exception of NAS Oceana), with both the F/A-18C and F/A-18F.

 History

-VFA-106 was established at NAS Cecil Field, Florida on April 27, 1984, flying the F/A-18A/B Hornet.
-The first Replacement Pilot Class began training on the F/A-18 Hornet on October 7, 1985.
+VFA-106 was established at NAS Cecil Field, Florida on 27 April 1984, flying the F/A-18A/B Hornet.
+The first Replacement Pilot Class began training on the F/A-18 Hornet on 7 October 1985.
 In October and December 1987, respectively, VFA-106 received its first C and D models of the Hornet.
 In mid-1999, as a result of the BRAC-mandated closure of NAS Cecil Field, VFA-106 moved to NAS Oceana.
 In 2004, VFA-106 received its F/A-18E/F Super Hornets.

-On April 6, 2012 an F/A-18D assigned to VFA-106 encountered problems on take off and crashed into an apartment complex in Virginia Beach, Virginia.
+On 6 April 2012 an F/A-18D assigned to VFA-106 encountered problems on take off and crashed into an apartment complex in Virginia Beach, Virginia.
 Both pilots ejected safely, and there were no fatalities.